skelterjohn/wgo/readme.md

 The restore subcommand will update all repositories in "W/src" to the revision numbers specified in ".gocfg/vendor.json".

-###wgo import###
+###wgo vendor###
-The import subcommand will find all Go dependencies that are outside of the workspace and copy them into the workspace.
+The vendor subcommand will find all Go dependencies that are outside of the workspace and copy them into the workspace.
 Useful if you intend to completely vendor a workspace.